The Scarlet Star is a popular variety of plant that can grow outdoors or indoors when attached to another plant, or in regular soil.

 These plants require high humidity and special watering techniques in order to keep them healthy.

-Called Bromeliads, the key characteristics of these plants is that they can be potted or survive attached to a host plant without causing the host plant harm.
+Called Bromeliads, the key characteristic of these plants is that they can be potted or survive attached to a host plant without causing the host plant harm.
 Guzmania lingulata is a native of Middle and South America.

 It takes three to four years to mature to the blooming stage, growing leathery leaves in stacking layers as they mature.
 The root system is small and forms above the soil.
-They produce a single stunning bloom in a cup-like fashion once in their life time.
+They produce a single stunning bloom in a cup-like fashion once in their lifetime.

 How it looks: The flower head of this plant forms a wide, deep cup with multiple bracts coming out in layers.
 The coloration of these blooms begins as a deep green, which slowly fades into a yellow.

 By the time the bracts drape away from the main cup of the flower, they turn a deep, scarlet red (or orange).
 The leaves are long and umbrella out from the central stalk of the plant.
-They begin as a light green color with a soft feel, and mature into leathery, deep green leaves.
+They begin as a light green color with a soft feel and mature into leathery, deep green leaves.